mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 ![build_environment_matrix](https://user-images.githubusercontent.com/48831250/105099364-90b11880-5a79-11eb-86de-c026a1dd2a1a.png)

-Note that a multi-configuration project creates a separate workspace for each user-defined axis value.
+> :information_source: **Note:** A multi-configuration project creates a separate workspace for each user-defined axis value.
 If you specify the full paths to where different MATLAB versions are installed as axis values, the plugin fails to create separate workspaces and fails the build.

+> :information_source: **Note:** Both `$VAR` and `${VAR}` are valid formats for accessing the values of the axis `VAR`.
+On macOS platforms, the `${VAR}` format is recommended.

 You can add several axes in the **Configuration Matrix** section.
-For example, add the MATLAB axis to specify MATLAB versions and the user-defined `TEST_TAG` axis to specify the test tags for a group of tests.
+For example, add the **MATLAB** axis to specify MATLAB versions and the user-defined `TEST_TAG` axis to specify the test tags for a group of tests.

 ![axis_matlab_testtag](https://user-images.githubusercontent.com/48831250/106194098-6566b180-617c-11eb-8501-64a192378580.png)

 Once you have specified the axes, add the required build steps in the **Build** section:

-   *   If you add the [**Run MATLAB Tests**](#run-matlab-tests) build step, specify the source code, the test suite filters, and the artifacts to be generated in the project workspace.
-   *   If you add the [**Run MATLAB Command**](#run-matlab-command) build step, enter your commands in the **Command** box.
-You can use the user-defined axes to create your commands.
+* If you add the [**Run MATLAB Command**](#run-matlab-command) build step, specify your MATLAB script, function, or statement in the **Command** box.
+You can use the user-defined axes to specify the contents of the **Command** box.
 For example:

 ```
 results = runtests(pwd,'Tag','$TEST_TAG'); assertSuccess(results);
 ```

-**Note:**
-* Both `$VAR` and `${VAR}` are valid formats for accessing the values of the axis `VAR`.
-On macOS platforms, the `${VAR}` format is recommended.

-* When you add the MATLAB axis, do not select **Use MATLAB version**.
-Any values you specify by **Use MATLAB version** take precedence over the values specified by the MATLAB axis.
+* If you add the [**Run MATLAB Tests**](#run-matlab-tests) build step, specify the source code, the test suite filters, and the artifacts to be generated in the project workspace.

 ## Set Up Pipeline Project
 When you define your Pipeline with a `Jenkinsfile`, the plugin provides you with a step to run MATLAB scripts, functions, and statements.
 The plugin also provides a step to run MATLAB and Simulink tests.
 These steps are common to both Declarative and Scripted Pipelines.